 In addition to founding the Quantum-Nano Centre, Mr. Lazaridis established in 2000 the Perimeter Institute for Theoretical Physics (PI), where he serves as Board Chair.
 PI has been widely recognized as a leading international centre for Physics research, training and outreach.
 His efforts have also helped generate important private and public sector funding in support of the Institute.
 Mr. Lazaridis also founded The Institute for Quantum Computing (IQC) at the University of Waterloo.
 He has donated more than $170 million to Perimeter, and more than $100 million to IQC.

 In 1984, Messrs.Lazaridis and Fregin co-founded BlackBerry (formerly Research In Motion).
 They invented the BlackBerry device, created the smart phone industry, and built Canada’s largest global tech business.
-Mr. Lazaridis served in various positions including Co-Chairman and Co-CEO of RIM from 1984 to 2012 and Board Vice Chair and Chair of the Innovation Committee from 2012 to May 1st, 2013.
+Mr. Lazaridis served in various positions including Co-Chairman and Co-CEO of RIM from 1984 to 2012 and Board Vice Chair and Chair of the Innovation Committee from 2012 to retirement in 2013.
 He is a Fellow of both the Royal Societies of London and Canada, and has been named to both the Order of Ontario and Order of Canada.
 He was awarded Canada’s most prestigious innovation prize–the Ernest C. Manning Principal Award–listed on Maclean’s Honour Roll as a distinguished Canadian in 2000 after opening Perimeter, named as one of TIME’s 100 Most Influential People, and honored as a Globe and Mail Nation-Builder of the Year.

 Mr. Lazaridis holds honorary doctoral degree in Engineering from the University of Waterloo (where he formerly served as Chancellor), as well as a doctor of Laws McMaster University, University of Windsor and Université Laval.
 In addition to his many professional and personal accomplishments, Mr. Lazaridis also won an Academy Award and an Emmy Award for technical achievements in the movie and TV industries for developing a high-speed bar-code reader that greatly increased the speed of editing film.